 - a.
-With the Abu Dhabi Department of Education and Knowledge ("ADEK") - During 2019, to manage and operate four charter schools in Abu Dhabi, UAE commencing from academic year 2019-20 for an initial period of 3 years.
-This agreement was renewed during 2022 for a successive 2 years upon completion of the initial period with an option for further extension by another 5 years. - During 2020-21, the above-mentioned management agreement was amended to manage and operate two additional charter schools in Abu Dhabi, UAE commenced from academic year 2021-22. - Further, the Group entered into a new operating and management agreement dated 31 May 2022 with ADEK, (which superseded the original agreement) and incorporates a total of nine schools including the original six plus three new schools commenced from 1 September 2022 for an initial period of 2 years.
-The Group has an option to renew this agreement for 2 years upon completion of the initial period, with an option for further extension by another 5 years. - During 2022-23, the above-mentioned agreement was amended to manage and operate one additional school in Abu Dhabi, UAE from Academic year 2023-24. - The Group recognises the management fees as an agent in relation to the arrangements with ADEK. - b.
-With The Executive Council ("TEC") and Knowledge Fund Establishment (KFE) - During 2021, to manage and operate two schools of TEC in the Emirates of Dubai, Dubai School Corporation LLC Al Barsha ("DSB") and Dubai School Corporation LLC Mirdif ("DSM"), starting from the academic year 2021-22 for an initial period of 7 years, renewable on the same terms for two additional periods of 7 years each.
+With the Abu Dhabi Department of Education and Knowledge ("ADEK") - During 2018-19, to manage and operate four charter schools in Abu Dhabi, UAE commencing from academic year 2019-20 for an initial period of 3 years.
+This agreement was renewed during 2021-22 for a successive 2 years upon completion of the initial period with an option for further extension by another 5 years. - During 2020-21, the above-mentioned management agreement was amended to manage and operate two additional charter schools in Abu Dhabi, UAE commenced from academic year 2021-22. - Further, the Group entered into a new operating and management agreement dated 31 May 2022 with ADEK, (which superseded the original agreement) and incorporates a total of nine schools including the original six plus three new schools commenced from 1 September 2022 for an initial period of 2 years.
+The Group has an option to renew this agreement for 2 years upon completion of the initial period, with an option for further extension by another 5 years. - During 2022-23, the above-mentioned agreement was amended to manage and operate one additional school in Abu Dhabi, UAE from Academic year 2023-24. - During the year ended 31 August 2024, the above-mentioned agreement was amended to manage and operate one additional school in Abu Dhabi, UAE from 1 January 2024. - During the year ended 31 August 2024, the Group entered into a new operating and management agreement dated 10 October 2023 with ADEK, to manage and operate four Nurseries commenced from 1 September 2023 for an initial period of 2 years.
+The Group has an option to renew this agreement for 2 years upon completion of the initial period, with an option for further extension by another 4 years. - The Group recognises the management fees as an agent in relation to the arrangements with ADEK.